 What AUIS staff say about Sulaimani:My two favorite things about Suliamani is the bazaar and the mountains.
 I love to spend Saturdays there, not just for shopping, but to experience the city.
 For me, the bazaar is the heat of Suliamani.
 The mountains surrounding Sulimani are incredible.
 My husband and I love to drive up in the mountains for picnics, hiking, and long drives.
 In the Spring, when everything is in bloom and green, there is no better place on Earth. - Rachel Gresk (APP) Slemani has been a very pleasant surprise!
 I have thoroughly enjoyed my time here, the hospitality of the Kurdish people, and the peaceful lifestyle.
 I hope to spend much more time here in the future. - Casey Poe (APP) I love autumn in Sulaimani, it’s so nice to see the crunchy orange leaves on the floor, especially in the pathway of Baxi Gshty which is lined with statues of Kurdish poets.
 It is generally a very peaceful place, and because it is a small city, you always run into people you know. - Lana Jabbar (Communications Department)

 View of the City taken from Azmer Mountain during sunset.
 Photo Taken by Korak Agha.

-Another photo by Korak Agha, a view of the Sulaimni Sign on top Azmer Mountain
+Another photo by Korak Agha, a view of the Sulaimani Sign on top Azmer Mountain

 View of Sulaimani mountains during winter.
 Photo taken by Korak Agha.

-View of Sulamani city during fall.
+View of Sulaimani city during fall.
 Photo Taken by Korak Agha